 Step 2: Build your workflow and set your parameters

-- Select the data you want to use from the Use this Dataset block in the INPUT>Insert Dataset toolbox.
-Then select the dataset you want to use either from the dropdown or by using the searching icon.
+- Select the data you want to use from the Use this Dataset block in the Input toolbox.
+Then select the dataset you want to use by using the searching icon.

-- Select your study area by using the Select Area of Interest block within the INPUT>Pick Areas & Dates section of the toolbox.
+- Select your study area by using the Select Area of Interest block within the Filter section of the toolbox.
 Drag it into your workflow, and then select your study area.

-- Select a time period by using the Select Time Period block within the INPUT>Pick Areas & Dates section of the Toolbox.
+- Select a time period by using the Select Time Period block within the Filter section of the Toolbox.
 Drag it into your workflow and then choose the time period you want to analyse.

-- Collate your data into time periods by using the Collate Images in Time block within the INPUT>Collate section of the Toolbox.
+- Collate your data into time periods by using the Aggregate Images in Time block within the Combine section of the Toolbox.
 Drag it into your workflow and choose how you would like to aggregate your data over time.

-- To perform different types of analysis, you can make use of the blocks found in the ANALYSE toolbox.
+- To perform different types of analysis, you can make use of the blocks found in the Calculate or Classify sections of the toolbox.
 Select the type of analysis you would like to perform, and add this to your workflow.

 - If a red triangle appears, you are not yet ready to run the workflow.
 Click on the red triangle and a text bubble will appear telling you what you are missing.
 Follow the guidance in the text bubble.

-- Your workflow is now complete and ready for running.
+- Your workflow is now complete and ready to run.